jmussman/auth0-enterprise-ldap/README.md

     |calicojack@pyrates.live|P!rates17|Jack Rackham|
     |mary.read@pyrates.live|P!rates17|Mary Read|

-1. Gotcha: The user's full name is not set into the "name" profile attribute, rather the user's email address is.
+1. Gotcha: The user's full name in the Auth0 tenant is not set into the "name" profile attribute, rather the user's email address is set.
-This attribute is translated from the source by the Auth0 AD/LDAP connector in error, even if the full name is present.
+This attribute is translated poorly from the source by the Auth0 AD/LDAP connector, even if the full name is present.
-This is contradictory to the [profile schema](https://auth0.com/docs/manage-users/user-accounts/user-profiles/user-profile-structure) defined by Auth0.
+This is contradictory to the [profile schema](https://auth0.com/docs/manage-users/user-accounts/user-profiles/user-profile-structure) defined by Auth0, but it is the choice of the agent.

 1. Gotcha: try testing with Blackbeard and check the account created in Auth0.
 You will find that blackbeard@pyrates.live does not appear in the profile, only the email address edward.teach@pyrates.live.